 About half a million truck crashes happen every year.
 Most of these accidents involve a passenger vehicle.
 Unfortunately, due to the vast size disparity between a car and a truck, fatalities commonly occur.

 If you lost a loved one or sustained injuries in a truck wreck in Kingstree, the MDSW law firm wants to offer you a free case review.
 A Kingstree truck accident attorney can discuss your case with you and explain your rights following a collision.
 Don’t pay for the consequences of a negligent party’s actions.

 Compensation You May Recover After a Truck Accident

 The main goal of initiating your truck accident case is to seek compensation for your monetary losses caused by the collision.
 This may be difficult when the trucking company or their insurer sees your case as a drain on their profit margins.
 Your lawyer will fight for the full compensation you deserve.

-With the legal expertise of a truck accident lawyer in Kingstree, you may be able to recover compensation for:
+With the legal of a truck accident lawyer in Kingstree, you may be able to recover compensation for:

 - Hospital bills you paid out of pocket